bitwarden/passwordless-docs/src/guide/get-started.md

 Code that you write must:

-1. On your frontend, initiate your sign-in and retrieve a [verification token](concepts.md#tokens) that will be checked by your backend to complete a sign-in.
+1. On your frontend, initiate your sign-in and retrieve an [authentication token](concepts.md#tokens) that will be checked by your backend to complete a sign-in.
 To initiate the sign-in, you can use an alias, userId, or Discoverable Credential ([learn more](frontend/javascript.md#signinwith)), for example:

 <Badge text="frontend" type="tip"/>